 Also known as delayed puberty, children with constitutional growth delay will be normal-sized babies, but will slow down on growth between the ages of 6 months and 2 years.

 Then after age 2, their growth will go back to normal.
 They will start puberty and have their big adolescent growth spurt later, too.

 Part of all that growth is a distinct shift in your toddler’s food preferences.
 If you notice that your toddler only seems to want to eat the same food over and over again, don’t worry.
 Your toddler is just being, well, a toddler.
 And toddlers aren’t always known for their sophisticated palates.

-Thankfully for me, and my daughter’s not-varied palate, the AAP reassures us that it’s totally normal for toddlers to get on some serious food “kicks” when they only want to eat the same foods over and over.
-For my toddler, that food would be our family’s favorite chicken breakfast sausage, the quantities of which she can consume honestly frighten me at times.
+It is normal for toddlers to get on some serious food “kicks” at this age.
+For my toddler, that food would be our family’s favorite chicken breakfast sausage.
+She can consume it in quantities that honestly frighten me at times.